chencc1988/angular_gin_example/README.md

 - Step3: Open the Angular page via http://localhost:8080.

 ## Note
-1. Before developping and commiting code, you should run `npm install` in the project root folder.
+1. Before developing and commit code at the first time, you should run `npm install` in the project root folder.